Menu

 Northwest Indiana Staff & Consultants

-Terrance Bridges is the director of the Center’s Northwest office in Crown Point and serves congregations in the Northwest portion of the state.
-He is licensed with subsequent ordination from Pentecostal Churches of the Apostolic Faith.
-An ordained elder, Terrance combines his parish ministry with adjunct professor work for Grace College, New Horizons Christian University, and guest lecturing at colleges and universities.
-His consulting practice includes work in the areas of program development, evaluation, congregational strategic planning and intergenerational ministry.
+Dr. Terrance A. Bridges, Sr. is the director of the Center’s Northwest office in Crown Point and serves congregations in the Northwest portion of the state.
+He is licensed with subsequent ordination from Pentecostal Churches of the Apostolic Faith International, Inc. An ordained elder, Terrance combines his parish ministry with adjunct professor work for Martin University, WAFIF College of Kingston, Jamaica, Grace College, Horizons Christian University, and guest lecturing at colleges and universities nationwide.
+His consulting practice includes work in the areas of program development, evaluation, strategic planning and intergenerational ministry.

 Terrance has a bachelor’s degree from Taylor University in Upland, a master’s from Ball State University, Certificate of Advanced Graduate Studies and Doctoral Studies from Regent University in Virginia Beach, Virginia.
-He is working on his culminating doctoral project in education at Northcentral University in Prescott, Arizona.
-He has served in ministry at Eastern Star Church, Indianapolis, and Union Baptist Church in Muncie.
-He continues his ministry service at Mt.
-Zion Apostolic Church, Indianapolis, through the ministerial alliance, leadership council, preaching and teaching ministries.
+His Educational Specialist and Doctorate of Education degrees from Northcentral University.
+He has served in ministry at Rechurch, Charlotte, The Assembly, Chicago, Kingdom Apostolic Ministries and Eastern Star Church, Indianapolis, and Union Baptist Church, Muncie.

 Rose Villarruel